LzcCtbjr/xor/README.md

 xorTools.py provides all the mathematical backend that we'll be needing (finding the XOR given two decimal or binary numbers)

-xorAnalyze.py generates a XOR table with user-specified dimensions
+xorAnalyze.py generates a XOR table with user-specified dimensions, and then outputs this to the console and to 'output.txt'

+xorPeek.py is an interactive tool to change each input and see what the resulting XOR is

 TODO:
 -----------------------